3453-315h/Multi-Step-Uploader-Bot/README.md

-      Rate Limiting: Dynamic delays based on file size Timeout Handling: 5-minute timeout for large files Error Logging: Detailed logs with emojis for readability
+      Rate Limiting: Dynamic delays based on file size Timeout Handling: 5-minute timeout for large files Error Logging: Detailed logs with emojis for readability verbose enabled in terminal so you can see everything on the fly.

       Commands